DataTalksClub/stock-markets-analytics-zoomcamp/cohorts/2024/homework 3.md

 - Use [pandas.get_dummies()](https://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.get_dummies.html) to generate dummies.
 - Use [pandas.DataFrame.corr()](https://pandas.pydata.org/docs/reference/api/pandas.DataFrame.corr.html) function (also used in [Code Snippet 1]) to get correlations with "is_positive_growth_5d_future", filter out only variables representing the new dummy set, and sort it by absolute values (you can define a new column "abs_corr" in the dataframe with correlations), and find the highest value (among new dummies set).

-**NOTE**: these new dummies will be used as features in the next tasks, please leave it in the dataset.
+**NOTE**: new dummies will be used as features in the next tasks, please leave them in the dataset.

 ---
 ### Question 2 (2 points): Define new "hand" rules on macro and technical indicators variables